ManaliRathod9/AI-Water-Tracker/README.md

 # 💧 AI Water Tracker — Powered by Agentic AI

-An intelligent hydration assistant built using Python and Streamlit.
+AI Water Tracker is an intelligent hydration assistant built with Python and Streamlit.

-This is not just a water tracking dashboard.

-It is an AI Agent system that monitors water intake, reasons about hydration behavior, and delivers personalized guidance in real time.
+Unlike a traditional tracking dashboard, this system includes an autonomous AI agent that evaluates hydration input, selects a reasoning strategy, and delivers personalized guidance in real time.

-The system is designed to operate in two environments:
+The application is designed to function reliably across environments:

 • Full LLM-powered reasoning (local development)
 • Autonomous fallback reasoning (cloud deployment)

+The agent adapts automatically based on system capabilities.
 ---

-# 🧠 What Makes This an Agent-Based System?
+# 🧠 Why This Is an Agent-Based System

-Traditional dashboards only display data.
+Most dashboards collect data and display results.

-This system includes an autonomous component — `WaterIntakeAgent` — that:
+This project introduces a dedicated reasoning layer — `WaterIntakeAgent`.

+The agent is responsible for:

-• Receives hydration input
+• Receiving hydration input
-• Interprets context
+• Interpreting intake in context
-• Selects a reasoning strategy
+• Selecting an appropriate reasoning method
-• Generates tailored advice
+• Generating tailored advice
-• Adapts to runtime environment
+• Adapting to runtime conditions

-The agent actively decides *how* to respond based on system capabilities.
+The UI does not make decisions.

+All evaluation flows through the agent.

 ---